FalconForceTeam/FalconHound/README.md

 #### Keyvault

 A more secure way of storing the credentials would be to use an Azure KeyVault.
 Be aware that there is a small [cost aspect](https://azure.microsoft.com/en-us/pricing/details/key-vault/) to using Keyvaults.
-Access to KeyVaults currently only supports authentication based on a AppID/AppSecret which needs to be configured in the config.yml file.
+Access to KeyVaults currently supports authentication based on a Managed System Identity or AppID/AppSecret which needs to be configured in the config.yml file.

-The recommended way to set this up is to use a ServicePrincipal that only has the `Key Vault Secrets User` role to this Keyvault.
+The recommended way to set this up is to assign a Managed System Identity to the VM that FalconHound is running on and assign it the `Key Vault Secrets User` role to this Keyvault.
+This will allow FalconHound to authenticate to the Keyvault without the need for any additional configuration.

+Alternatively you can use a ServicePrincipal that only has the `Key Vault Secrets User` role to this Keyvault.
 This role only allows access to the secrets, not even list them.
 Do *NOT* reuse the ServicePrincipal which has access to Sentinel and/or MDE, since this almost completely negates the use of a Keyvault.

 The items to configure in the Keyvault are listed below.
 Please note Keyvault secrets are **not** case-sensitive.